Choosing The Right Car Seat

 High back booster seats

 Once the weight or height limit of your child's harnessed car seat has been reached it is time for a high back booster.
-These belt positioning seats can be used from 15kg or 100cm, but as harnessed seats can go up to 36kg or 125cm, it is safer to delay using a high back booster for as long as possible.
+These belt positioning seats can be used from 100cm or 15kg, but as there are harnessed seats that can rear face up to 125cm or 36kg, it is safer to delay using a high back booster for as long as possible.

 A booster has three jobs.
 It needs to lift the child up so that the lap belt lies on the hips and not on the soft abdomen, it needs to position the diagonal belt correctly across the chest and shoulder, and the backrest needs to keep the child upright, even when they're asleep.